wolfjazz/fixed-point-math/docs/arithmetics/shift.md

 ## Right Shift (>>)

-Shifts the scaled value of an `Sq` instance to the right by a specified number of bits, given as an integral constant (using the `_ic` literal).
+Shifts the scaled value of an `Sq` instance `v` to the right by a specified number of bits, given as an integral constant (using the `_ic` literal).
 The result is a new `Sq` type with the same base type, adjusted limits, and the scaled value shifted.
 Effectively, a right shift is similar to a division by a power of 2, with the result rounded towards \(\small-\infty\) to the nearest integer.

 **Constraints:**